Estimated reading time: 11 minutes

 I think I’m proof that you do NOT need to be an expert when starting a blog.

-Definitely read Blogging For Dummies as it’s your foot into the door of the blogging world.
+Read Blogging For Dummies, as it’s your foot into the door of the blogging world.

-As you get started on your blog, there are countless blogging courses that you can pay for.
+As you get started on your blog, there are countless blog courses that you can pay for.

-These are written by experts in their field and are a wealth of information.
+Experts in their field write these and are a wealth of information.

 I’ll touch more on this topic in my How To Blog Series, so stay tuned.

-Discussion: What other blogging questions do you have?
+Discussion: What other blog questions do you have?
 Comment below.